KnBrckr/aad-doc-manager/readme.txt

 * RFE Allow multiple document types to be managed
 * RFE Allow classes of users to download a file
-* RFE Organize documents in folders
+* RFE Organize documents in folders or via tags
-* RFE Connect with media selctor to provide correct URL to files
+* RFE Connect with media selector to provide correct URL to files
 * RFE Delete from Media folder should completely deleted the related document entry
 * RFE Filter list by document type
 * RFE Sort on mime type using filter 'posts_orderby'
+* TODO Address hard coded plugin name references in directory structure